BorisGuo6/BorisGuo6.github.io/README.md

-This is the source code to Zhenyu Wei's academic website: https://zhenyuwei2003.github.io/.
-Website template borrowed from https://jonbarron.info/.
+This is the source code to Jingxiang Guo's academic website: https://borisguo6.github.io/.
+Website template borrowed from https://jonbarron.info/ and https://zhenyuwei2003.github.io/.

-Last Update: Sep.24th, 2024
+Last Update: Sep.27th, 2024